apache/flink-kubernetes-operator/docs/content.zh/docs/deployment/plugins.md

    ```text
    o.a.f.a.ScalingExecutor [INFO ] Custom scaling executors resolved and sorted by priority: [[name=cap, class=org.apache.flink.autoscaler.custom.CustomScalingExecutor, priority=0], [name=audit, class=org.apache.flink.autoscaler.custom.AuditScalingExecutor, priority=100]]
    ```
+   Plugins with equal priority have no guaranteed relative ordering.
+   {{< /hint >}}
+   {{< hint warning >}}
+   Scaling executor implementations must be stateless.
+Instances are selected by class FQN, so registering the same class under several names reuses a single object for all of them.
+Per-instance settings must therefore come from `Context.getConfiguration()`, which is scoped to the instance being invoked.
+A value cached in a field would instead be shared by every instance.
    {{< /hint >}}